Draft Specification v0.1

 From feed to full content

-Five steps from discovering an article in your reader to reading the full thing.
+Five steps from discovering content in your app to accessing the full thing.

 1